meryemmhamdi1/MasterThesis/README.md

 # MultilingualThesisDatasets
-Repository to host information about the datasets used in Cross Lingual Document Classification and Event Detection
+Repository to host information about the datasets and embeddings used in Cross Lingual Document Classification and Event Detection